bhaney/endjinn/README.md

 ## Overview & Tips

-* Main objects are Environment, Agent, and Action.
+* Main objects are Environment and Agent; actions are simple handler functions.
 * Each object can be sub-classed and placed in `registry_objects`
 * To use local files, edit the `local_registry.json` file
 * `local_registry.json` objects will be looked for in `local_registry_objects`.
 Both the registry file and the directory are ignored